What employers really want

 Improve your online reputation

 The majority of employers will check your online reputation by Googling your name.
-They may also scan Facebook, Twitter or Pinterest to find out more about you.
+They may also scan Facebook, Twitter, Pinterest and other social media profiles to find out more about you.

 This is an area where many potential employees let themselves down.
 Go through every online profile you have and make sure there’s nothing there which will portray you in a negative light.

-A rule of thumb is never to post anything you wouldn’t be happy with your Mum seeing and our article - How your Facebook profile could get you the sack - explains why.
+A rule of thumb is never to post anything you wouldn’t be happy with your Mum seeing.

 It’s also important to have an up-to-date online presence and websites such as LinkedIn are a good way to find new jobs.
 Check your profile regularly and keep your CV updated so potential employers can see it.